m1robyndunstan/EndlessMazeGame/README.md

 1. Go to folder `<git repository directory>/endless-maze-game/dist/endless-maze-game`.
 Rename the folder to `endless-maze-game-#.#` where `#.#` is the version number.
 1. Zip the contents of the folder into an archive (ex: `endless-maze-game-#.#.zip`).
 1. Copy the archive to folder `<git repository directory>/dist`.
+1. To deploy to GitHub Pages the contents of `<git repository directory>/endless-maze-game/dist/endless-maze-game` to `<git repository directory>/docs`.

 ## Technologies